 1 stick (8 tablespoons, 113 grams) unsalted butter, melted and cooled

-2. In a small bowl, whisk together the flours, baking powder, salt, cinnamon and nutmeg.
+2. In a small bowl, whisk together the flours, baking powder, salt, cinnamon.

 4. Place the pan into the oven and bake for 55 to 70 minutes, or until the top of the cake is golden brown and a knife inserted in the center comes out clean.
 I only baked it for 40 minutes.
 It was brown, crispy outside and soft inside!
 You might see the cake pulling away a bit on at the sides.
 Transfer to a cooling rack and allow to rest for 15 minutes.